TykTechnologies/tyk/REDIS.md

 ## Base store

-Base store stores values under the `apiKey-` prefix.
+Base store stores values under the `apiKey-` key prefix.

 Used by
 - `FallbackKeySesionManager`